Monica Galetti

-Monica Galetti (née Faʻafiti, born August 1975) is a Samoan-born New Zealand chef.
-She is a former judge on the BBC competitive cooking programme MasterChef: The Professionals and chef proprietor of Mere in London.
+Monica Galetti (née Faʻafiti, born 26 August 1975) is a Samoan-born New Zealand chef.
+She is a judge on the BBC competitive cooking programme MasterChef: The Professionals and was the chef proprietor of Mere in London before its closure.
 She was senior sous-chef at Le Gavroche in London.
-As well as appearing as a judge on MasterChef: The Professionals from 2009 to 2021, she has presented Amazing Hotels: Life Beyond the Lobby with Giles Coren since 2017.
+In addition to her role on MasterChef: The Professionals, she has also presented Amazing Hotels: Life Beyond the Lobby with Giles Coren and Rob Rinder since 2017.

 Early life

-Galetti was born in American Samoa, and was initially raised by two aunts in Upolu as her mother had moved to Auckland, New Zealand, for work.
+Galetti was born in Samoa and was initially raised by two aunts in Upolu as her mother had moved to Auckland, New Zealand, for work.
 At the age of eight, Galetti moved from Samoa to Wellington, New Zealand, and lived there with her parents and five siblings.
-In the early 1990s she studied for a diploma in hospitality at the Central Institute of Technology, Upper Hutt.
+She attended Naenae College In the early 1990s she studied for a diploma in hospitality at the Central Institute of Technology, Upper Hutt.

 Career

-After completing her studies, Galetti worked at Lower Hutt restaurant Timothy's.
+After completing her studies, Galetti worked at a Lower Hutt restaurant Timothy's.
 The owner sent her to cooking competitions in Australia, America and Europe, and she began to look for a position in London by sending her CV to top restaurateurs.
 The first offer she received was from Michel Roux Jr – a beginning position as first commis at his two-Michelin-starred restaurant Le Gavroche, well below her position in Wellington as chef de partie.
 She accepted the offer and moved to London in 1999.
 She worked rapidly through the sections of the kitchen and became senior sous-chef, a position she held until 2015.
 She was the first woman to hold such a senior position at the restaurant.

 While working for Roux, she launched and was Head Chef of the restaurant Le Gavroche des Tropiques in Mauritius.

-She was a judge on the BBC series MasterChef: The Professionals from 2009 to 2021 and has appeared as a presenter on other food-related television programmes.
+She was a judge on the BBC series MasterChef: The Professionals from 2009 to 2021, before she was replaced by Anna Haugh citing she felt it necessary to prioritise her family and her restaurant team, and has appeared as a presenter on other food-related television programmes.
+Though, in March 2023, Galetti announced she would be returning as a judge on the show.

 In 2017, along with her husband David, she opened a new restaurant in London called Mere.
 This was achieved with backing from Westbury Street Holdings chairman Alastair Storey.
+Mere closed in 2024.

 Galetti serves as a UK Tourism Ambassador for Samoa.
 She appeared in the BBC’s radio programme Desert Island Discs on 31 January 2021.